Corrosion of Conformity: Early years, Eye for an Eye and Animosity (1982–1988)

+Blind, Deliverance and Wiseblood (1989–1998)
-Mike Dean departed in 1987 and Simon Bob soon followed, leaving COC in a state of flux for a couple of years.
-The remaining members re-tuned the lineup and searched for a new vocalist, even posting a classified in Flipside Fanzine for a singer similar in sound to "James Hetfield or Ozzy Osbourne" to go with their new metal sound.
-Caroline Records released some old tracks with Mike singing during this time with the aptly named Six Songs with Mike Singing EP.

-Mike Dean also participated in Snake Nation.
+In 1989, Weatherman and Reed reformed Corrosion of Conformity and began searching for a new vocalist, even posting a classified in Flipside Fanzine for a singer similar in sound to "James Hetfield or Ozzy Osbourne" to go with their new metal sound.
+Karl Agell was recruited on vocals, Phil Swisher on bass and Pepper Keenan as a second guitarist.
+Around this time, Caroline Records released some old tracks with Mike Dean singing during this time with the aptly named Six Songs with Mike Singing EP.
+Dean also participated in Snake Nation.

-After much searching, Karl Agell was recruited on vocals, Phil Swisher on bass and Pepper Keenan as a second guitarist.
-The new lineup released 1991's Blind, gravitating towards a sludge/groove metal sound.
+The new lineup released 1991's Blind.
 Blind was the first COC album to receive mainstream attention.
 The video for "Vote with a Bullet" (the only song with Keenan on vocals on the album) received airplay on MTV and the album cracked the Billboard Heatseekers chart in early 1992.
-The album has sold around 250,000 copies in the United States to date.
+By 2011, the album had sold over 250,000 copies in the United States.

-Deliverance and Wiseblood (1993–1998)

 In 1993, Agell and Swisher left the band and formed the band Leadfoot, Dean returned and Keenan took over lead vocals.

 The band began working on their next album for Relativity, Deliverance.
 During this time however, session demos for the album found their way into the hands of Columbia Records.
 The label then offered to buy the band's contract from Relativity; when the label refused, Sony/Columbia bought Relativity, turned it into a distribution label, and transferred the band's contract over to Columbia.

-Deliverance saw the band also incorporating stoner and Southern rock influences, which they also carried onto the following albums.
+Deliverance saw the band also incorporating stoner and southern rock influences, which they also carried onto the following albums.
 In 1994, their song Big Problems was featured on the Clerks soundtrack.
 The song "Clean My Wounds" was featured in the anime movie Tekken: The Motion Picture.

 Deliverance was the band's biggest selling album.
 This was mainly due to the singles "Albatross" and "Clean My Wounds" becoming Top 20 hits on rock radio and the album managed to spend almost four months on the Billboard 200, peaking at No. 155.
 On the Heatseekers chart, it peaked at No. 5 and lasted almost a year on that particular chart.
-US sales for the album were just over 440,000 by the end of 2005 and this album should be eligible for Gold status within the next few years.

 Wiseblood was released in October 1996.
-Despite producing a Top 30 radio hit with "Drowning in a Daydream" and a worldwide tour with Metallica, the album failed to match the sales set by the previous album.
-Total US sales to date are just over 150,000.
+Despite producing a Top 30 radio hit with "Drowning in a Daydream" and a worldwide tour with Metallica, the album failed to match the sales set by the previous album, selling over 140,000 copies by 2002.
 "Drowning in a Daydream" was nominated at the Grammy Awards in 1998 for "Best Metal Performance".